cloudmaven/documentation/pages/aws/aws_ec2.md

 when they are possibly doing something expensive.
 We'll build all of this into these documentation pages; but the main point of this page at the moment is Resources: The short list of items that you tend to build and associate with EC2 instances.
 This includes AMIs, Snapshots, Key Pairs, and Elastic IPs.

+## Tagging
+Tagging helps to manage and organize your AWS resources.
+[This page](https://aws.amazon.com/answers/account-management/aws-tagging-strategies/) contains the long spiel on tagging strategies.
+A few things to note: tagging will help with cost allocation.
+A good practice is to *always* set the following tags when spinning up a new EC2 instance:

+- name: Name of your resource (e.g. cloudmavencompute)
+- owner: Owner of the resource or who provisioned the resource
+- project: For billing purposes or which project the resource belongs to
+- confidentiality: For data security reasons if necessary

 ## Making an AMI
 An EC2 instance: We take as a given.
 (Although we don't have down "Encrypted" but let's just flag that with kilroy.
 Notice I